indirakalagara/envizi-scope3-ai-assit/readme.md

    3. `Supported account styles` - Provides list Account styles supported for Scope 3 - Category 1 Purhased Goods and Services in Envizi through Eora 66 Emission factor library
    4. `Template fields definitions` - Details on field types , mandatory or optinal, etc

 <img src="images/AI-assist-templates-contents.png">

+## Using AI Assit to classify Scope 3 Purchased Goods & Services data

+In this exercise,  we will learn  how to leverage AI Assit for categorizing the spend-based financial transactional data related to purchased goods and services with two different scenarios.

+   - Scenario 1 : Automatically submit the file processed by AI Assist directly
+   - Scenario 2 : Modify the file processed by AI Assist and submit manually

 ## Scenario 1: Automatically submit the file processed by AI Assist directly

+This exercise takes you through the steps when the category mapping (Account style) done by AI Assist is satisfactory to the user and hence proceed further to load the data.

-1. Make a copy of the template file
+1. Make a copy of the template file downloaded in [Section - Download the AI Assit template](#download-the-ai-assit-template)

-2. Prepare the temlate file by filling relavante columns or take the sample file available [here](./files/data/Account%20Setup%20and%20Data%20Load%20-%20AI%20Assist-set1.xlsx)
+2. Prepare the temlate file by filling relavante columns or take the sample file available [here](https://github.com/indirakalagara/envizi-scope3-ai-assit/blob/main/files/data/Account%20Setup%20and%20Data%20Load%20-%20AI%20Assist-set1.xlsx)

 3. Verify the values of the mandatory fields